Monday, January 12, 2026

 Babé Farms’ designer lettuce | Courtesy

-Mintel says by next year consumers will become more aware of the the different levels of processing — “‘ultraprocessing’ is the latest evolution of terms such as ‘junk food’ or ‘clean label,'” Mintel says.
+Mintel says consumers are becoming increasingly more aware of the different levels of processing — “‘ultraprocessing’ is the latest evolution of terms such as ‘junk food’ or ‘clean label.”

 And it’s not just designer vegetables that are taking the spotlight.